 Windows Sandbox configuration

 Windows Sandbox supports simple configuration files, which provide a minimal set of customization parameters for Sandbox.
-This feature can be used with Windows 10 build 18342 or later.
+This feature can be used with Windows 10 build 18342 or Windows 11.
 Windows Sandbox configuration files are formatted as XML and are associated with Sandbox via the

 .wsb file extension.